Safer Cities Program

 • Increasing women and girls’ engagement with how the spaces around them are designed and managed.

-The program will engage women, girls and gender diverse people to understand their perspectives and co-design place-based approaches to improve perceptions of safety when walking to, through and within public spaces including our streets.
+The program is engaging with women, girls and gender diverse people to understand their perspectives and co-design place-based approaches to improve perceptions of safety when walking to, through and within public spaces including our streets.

-This will involve working collaboratively with delivery partners to trial interventions that will deliver the objectives of the program.
+Transport for NSW is working collaboratively with delivery partners within the NSW Government and with 10 local Councils across NSW to trial interventions that will deliver the objectives of the program.

-Resources will be developed for the Great Public Spaces Toolkit for use by anyone including local government, state agencies, industry and the community.
+Resources for the Great Places Toolkit are being developed for use by anyone including local government, state agencies, industry and the community.
 These will support planning, managing and creating vibrant and safer public spaces.

 Safer Cities: Her Way

-The program will co-design and trial and test ways to improve women, girls’ and gender diverse people’s perception of safety in local public spaces.
+A partnership with 10 pilot councils to co-design and trial ways to improve women, girls, and gender diverse people’s perception of safety in local public spaces.

 Smart City Innovation Challenge – Safer Public Spaces for Women and Girls

-The Smart City Innovation Challenge will uncover leading edge technology solutions to help make public spaces feel safer and more comfortable for women, girls and gender diverse people.
+The Smart City Innovation Challenge is developing leading edge technology solutions to help make public spaces feel safer and more comfortable for women, girls and gender diverse people.

 Contact us